clockuniverse/xplorenow/FAQ.md

 #### ISX.IS

 To get an accurate price, Xplorenow needs to add Icelandic Króna as a fiat currency.
+Adding is planned for the future.

+#### SocialSend

-This is planned for the future.
+SocialSend is updating their API.
+Adding is planned for the future.

 #### YoBits